jerryevalentine/UCB-Project-1/README.md

 - Row 1:  Shows that seperating out economy and luxury cars improves the r-value when run against odometer.
 - Row 2:  Shows that seperating out economy and luxury cars improves the r-value when run against age.

+Table 3 below shows the mean selling price and count by season
+- The Purple line represents the mean selling price, while the blue line represents the count of sales.
+The analysis reveals distinct patterns across different seasons:
+- - Spring: Prices are moderate, and sales are relatively low.
+- - Summer: Prices significantly increase, with sales remaining consistent.
+- - Winter: Prices hit their lowest point, yet sales numbers rise.
+- Our recommendation
+- - Overall, the analysis suggests that Winter is the best season to buy a car, as prices are lowest during this time, while Summer tends to have the highest prices.

 ## Image 1 ##
 <img src="Images/Sales Price versus Car Models.png" width="400" height="300" style="border: 1px solid black;">